japer-technology/github-minimum-intelligence/README.md

 Drop a single `.github-minimum-intelligence` folder into any repo and you have a fully functional AI agent.
 Every GitHub issue becomes a conversation thread.
 The agent reads your message, thinks, responds, and commits its work - all inside your repository.

 > **Quick-start**: An `OPENAI_API_KEY` secret is all you need - but any [supported LLM provider](#supported-providers) works.

 ---

-## Proof

-This is a proof that a full AI agent can live as a single folder in any GitHub repository, powered by a production-grade runtime, with zero external infrastructure.
-It demonstrates:

-- GitHub as compute (Actions)
-- Git as storage (Persistence)
-- GitHub secrets as credential store (Security)
-- Issues as UI (Communication)

----